 I'm not much of a TV fan, but once in a while it is quite pleasant to watch.
 A few days ago, finding myself at home with nothing much to do, I switched on the TV and flipped channels past Rakhi's swayamvar and suchlikes, stopping finally at the film Charlie Wilson's War on, I think, HBO.
+It's a terrific film, and claims to be based on facts.
+It shows how one US Congressman may have influenced the course of history.

 Congressman Charlie Wilson happened to spot on TV that the Afghan mujahideen were getting smashed by the Soviet Union because the Soviets had far better weapons.
 The mujahideen were fighting using a few WW II rifles while the Soviets had tanks and aircraft.
 So Wilson decides to lobby for more money and weapons for the mujahideen.